Nation of Wellness (NoW)

-Created by two Indigenous youth (Marcie Pruden and Jordie Lynn) and supported by Impact’s adults, ICED has created two co-executive director (in training) positions at Impact.
+Created by two Indigenous youth and supported by Impact’s adults, ICED has created an co-executive director (in training) position at Impact.
 Funded by the Vancouver Foundation’s “LEVEL Youth” program, the goal of ICED is to position young Indigenous and racialized youth to influence the future of the non-profit sector in British Columbia.

 What makes us think this is a good step towards trusting youth?
 The need for this project has been developed solely by the youth, who over time have been searching for more meaningful opportunities to be and feel useful in their community.
 Trust is not about what WE think would best support an individual’s journey, but rather, it is running with whatever it is a person believes could best support them and their goals.

 Project activities we plan to have a management role in include:

 Representing Impact at events and community meetings.

 Helping develop long-term plans for all Impact’s teams and projects.

 Guide and continue to grow our practicum programs at Impact.

 Create new projects aimed towards youth engagement.

 Model, learn from, and share about an equity-based Indigenous youth engagement approach.